ITSulu/it-projects-llc-odoo-saas-tools/docs/usage/subscriptions.rst

-* if the client has trial database already, the Maximum users allowed and the Expiraton datetime parameters will be updated in the client database (note that in this case in the corresponding plan you need to choose 'From trial' in the **Non-trial instances** field)
+* if the client has trial database already, the Maximum users allowed and the Expiration datetime parameters will be updated in the client database (note that in this case in the corresponding plan you need to choose 'From trial' in the **Non-trial instances** field)